yuenalaw/languageappreport/main.typ

 #pagebreak()

-= Ethics

-Regarding YouTube’s developer policies @youtubepolicies it is important to consider both ethical and legal aspects, including copyright issues.
-I will ensure that:
-+ Content queried from YouTube is used only for language learning purposes, and the app will not misuse the content in any way.
-+ Content queried from YouTube will be explicitly stated, as the video will be embedded into the app.
-+ To protect the rights of content creators, the app will clearly credit the original creators of the video.
-+ Videos will stop being shown if a content creator does not want their video shown on the app.
-+ My app will transform the copyrighted material by incorporating it into a language learning context.
-+ My app will not allow videos to be downloaded or be temporarily stored.
-The video will be transformed into transcripts designed just for language learning.
-+ My app will only use publicly available content through the YouTube API.

-This project will also require surveys and interviews from participants.
-Surveys will be conducted on Qualtrics and only accessible to students within the University of St Andrews.
-Every participant involved will be given a consent form to fill out as well as a Participant Information sheet, which will describe how their data will be used and for what purposes.
-This data will be anonymised and deleted after the project submission date.

-The signed ethical approval document can also be seen in the Appendix (@ethicsapproval).

-#pagebreak()

 = Software engineering process

+For this project, Agile was used as the software engineering methodology.

-Agile is a methodology for the continuous delivery of valuable software.
+Agile allows for the continuous delivery of valuable software.
 As the end-goal is to create a full-stack application with iterative feedback from interviews throughout the building process, Agile is useful for producing many working iterations of a software solution quickly and also involving a wide range of stakeholders at all phases of the development process @ieeeagile.

 This means that on an ongoing basis, a product can be tested, examined and adjusted, rather than building a single product at the very end.
 Agile consists of the following practices (some were removed as it presumed the existence of teams instead of a solo project) @ieeepaper: